 Sewing and Craft Stores

-Explore the craft, sewing, jewelry, doll-making, and kitchen departments for ideas.
-Don’t forget to check the clearance areas also.
+Look for felts, trims, and trinkets at Michael’s, Hobby Lobby, and other craft stores.
+Explore craft, sewing, doll-making, and even kitchen departments for unique ideas.
+Don’t forget clearance areas for hidden gems!

 Thrift Stores